hula-ai/LLM-MI-MICCAI-2025/README.md

 # LLM-MI-MICCAI-2025

-How to pull the latest code from the repository:
+# How to pull the latest code from the repository for the first time:

 ```bash
 git init